Rockwell Automation Logix controllers

 2. RISK EVALUATION

-Successful exploitation of this vulnerability may allow an unauthorized user to send malicious messages to the targeted device, which could lead to a denial-of-service condition.
+Successful exploitation of this vulnerability could allow an unauthorized user to cause denial-of-service condition on a targeted device.

 3. TECHNICAL DETAILS